SEIR-1016-EC/Student-Resources/deployments/react_deployment.md

 For this demo you can

 1. Create an empty GitHub repo at [github.com](https://www.github.com/) called `netlify-react-test` - do not initialize a README for this step.
-2. Clone the new repo into your sandbox folder and `cd` into it.
+2. Clone the new directory into your sandbox folder and `cd` into it.
 3. **Create a React app in the repo** running `npm create vite@latest .` _Note the period at the end!!_
+4. Create a `.env` at the root of your current directory
-4. Replace the App.jsx startercode with this basic React App starter code:
+5. Replace the App.jsx startercode with this basic React App starter code:

 - Starter code